mrezasoltani/mrezasoltani.github.io/_pages/Course/module_4.md

   - Samples/Observations/Measurements.
 We are given \\(n\\) samples drawn from the probability distribution generating the data.
   - Properties of the distribution about which inferences are drawn
 * In general, there are two approaches for statistical problems: parametric methods and non-parametric methods. parametric methods assume strong assumptions about data distribution of the data such as having a fixed number of parameters with respect to the number of samples, while non-parametric methods make fewer assumptions about the underlying distribution of the data (e.g., no assumption made for the form of the distribution) and assume that the number of parameters of the data distribution grows with the number of data samples.
-* Statistic problems can be categorized into one of three areas of _point estimation_, _hypothesis testing_, and _interval estimation_, where depending on the methods, we can approach these problems as frequentists or in a Bayesian way.
+* Statistic problems can be categorized into one of three areas of _point estimation_, _hypothesis testing_, and _interval (set) estimation_, where depending on the methods, we can approach these problems as frequentists or in a Bayesian way.
+* Point estimation produces a single estimate which is an approximation of the true parameter.
+In set estimation, we produce a set of estimates which is supposed to include the ground-truth parameter with high probability.

 ### Point Estimation
 * Here we focus on parametric methods and assume that our unknown underlying distribution is parametrized by parameter \\(\pmb{\theta}\\).
 The process of estimating \\(\pmb{\theta}\\) from the data set is called model fitting, or training, and is a central problem in machine learning.